anthrax3/Umbraco.Backend.Restriction/README.md

 }
 ```
 * **RegexForbiddenRoutes**:
-    Array of regex that will be used to detect, safe pahts in the example it will match agains any resource under /umbraco/ path, having ``.aspx`` ``.asmx`` ``.ashx`` estensions.
-With this filter you will refuse accesses to the common umbraco admin resources included one of the most important the **login page** (~/umbraco/login.aspx).
+    Array of regex that will be used to detect safe paths.
+In the example it will match against any resource under /umbraco/ with the following extensions ``.aspx`` ``.asmx`` ``.ashx``.
+With this filter you will deny access to the common umbraco admin resources included the **login page** (~/umbraco/login.aspx).
 You can have more than one pattern, but at **least one** must be defined.
 * **SafeHosts**:
-    Array of safe hosts that have granted acces to forbbiden routes, if the port is anything buy ``80`` you need to append it after the host.
+    Array of safe hosts that have allowed access to forbbiden routes, if the port is anything but ``80`` you need to add it after the host.
 * **SafeIps**:
-    Array of safe IPs that have granted acces to forbbiden routes.
+    Array of safe IPs that have granted access to forbbiden routes.
 * **UseBasicAuth**:
-    Enables basic auth before host/ip check.
+    Enables basic auth before the host/ip validation.
 * **BasicAuthUsers**:
     Array of users to check when basic auth is *true*.

-* *You can have both *SafeIps* and *SafeHosts* on the same config, but only one is required.*
+* *You can have both: *SafeIps* and *SafeHosts* on the same config, but only one is required.*
-* *Basic Auth feature is not recomended for production eviroment, is just another restriction layer to use as an example.*
+* *Basic Auth feature is not recomended for production eviroment, is just another way to restrict the access.*

 Use, debug, modify the source code.
 --
 The solution is on 2012 VS, all dependencies are linked to NuGet.
-So you need to re download them from NuGet manager.
+So you need to download them from NuGet.

-Since this is a feature related to your **system security**; I strongly recommend, make use of test solution provided test cases are created with **Nunit** in order to run these the WebTestApp are needed; both included in the source code (you will find a set of basic test as examples), add your own test depending on what you want allow/deny and once you have all scenarios covered, test it again under an umbraco instance.

 External tools
 --